Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Building the Principles of Interpretable Automated Scoring

 How should the model process these features to ultimately produce a final score?
 Scoring is inherently an evidentiary reasoning process, where elements of the student response and item tasks serve as evidence to support the inference about student knowledge and skills that the score represents \cite{dicerbo2020assessment,mislevy2020evidentiary}.
-Stakeholders need to be able to inspect and interact with the internal structure of the scoring model to ensure soundness, construct-relevance, fairness, and model understanding (Section~\ref{sec:needs}).
+Stakeholders need to be able to inspect and interact with the internal structure of the scoring model to ensure soundness, construct-relevance, and fairness (Section~\ref{sec:needs}).
 To meet this need, the model’s evidentiary reasoning process must be decomposable into clear, sequential steps that a human could reliably execute and possibly intervene.
-Our next 2 principles state that the scoring model should be conducive to this decomposition and intervention: \begin{principle}[Traceable] The scoring model should consist of subroutines that each represent a specific, well-defined evidentiary reasoning step on clearly specified inputs. \end{principle} \begin{principle}[Interchangeable] A human should be able to act interchangeably on each of the reasoning subroutines. \end{principle} Not all intermediate representations calculated by the model need to be understandable by human, but the reasoning subroutines should collectively account for the entire scoring logic.
-Moreover, humans should be able to act interchangeably with each decomposed module and replace the module outputs with human-generated results if deemed necessary.
+Our next 2 principles state that the scoring model should be conducive to this decomposition and intervention: \begin{principle}[Traceable] The scoring model should consist of subroutines that each represent a specific, well-defined evidentiary reasoning step on clearly specified inputs. \end{principle} \begin{principle}[Interchangeable] A human should be able to act interchangeably on each of the reasoning subroutines. \end{principle} Not all intermediate representations calculated by the model need to be understandable to humans, but the reasoning subroutines should collectively account for the entire scoring logic.
+Moreover, humans should be able to act interchangeably with each subroutine and replace its outputs with human-generated results if deemed necessary.

 Many proposed interpretability approaches are not grounded, traceable, or interchangeable in the sense described above.
 These include, for instance, calculating feature importance values \cite{kumar2021automated,kumar2020explainable,schlippe2022explainability,asazuma2023take}, displaying feature attribution maps \cite{schlippe2022explainability,li2025automated}, or presenting confidence metrics for scoring decisions \cite{conijn2023effects}.
-This limits the capacity to thoroughly inspect the model’s features and internal structure, which is critical to meeting the needs of the stakeholders.
+This limits the capacity to thoroughly inspect the model’s features and internal decision-making structure.